 To apply send images and info on your work to coucoucuration@gmail.com

-ART PITCH residencies offer artists from the UK and abroad the opportunity to work in the peace of the countryside near to Oxford.
+ART PITCH residencies offered artists from the UK and abroad the opportunity to work in the peace of the countryside at Charlbury near to Oxford.